Jul 17, 2025

 Commencement

 Commencement is the ceremony that recognizes students who apply and qualify for graduation.
-The graduation process is the review and awarding of degrees that occur after commencement and final grades for the graduation application term.
+The graduation process is the review and awarding of degrees that occurs after commencement and final grades for the graduation application term.

 Graduation Process